ros-infrastructure/www.ros.org/content/blog/why-ros/index.md

 embedded platforms (via [micro-ROS](https://micro.ros.org/)), allowing seamless development and deployment of on-robot autonomy, back-end management, and user interfaces.
-The tiered support model allows for ports to new platforms, such as real-time and embedded OSs, to be introduced and promoted as they gain interest and investment.
+The tiered support model allows for ports to new platforms, such as real-time and embedded operating systems, to be introduced and promoted as they gain interest and investment.

-### 100% open
+### 100% Open-Source

-ROS is and always will be open source, ensuring that our global community has free and unfettered access to a high-quality, best-in-class, fully featured robotics SDK.
+ROS is and always will be open-source, ensuring that our global community has free and unfettered access to a high-quality, best-in-class, fully featured robotics SDK.
 We build ROS atop other open source projects and we leverage and follow open standards (such as [OMG's